In Generative AI We (Dis)Trust? Computational Analysis of Trust and Distrust in Reddit Discussions: Introduction

 We address this gap with a multi-year analysis of Reddit discussions (Nov 2022–Jun 2025).
 Reddit offers a suitable corpus given its scale, topical diversity, and sustained discourse around model releases.
-We collected 197,618 GenAI-related posts from 39 subreddits and crowd-sourced annotations on a representative sample to capture \textit{Trust}, \textit{Distrust}, their dimensions, reasons, and trustors, then scaled these analyses using transformer-based and state-of-the-art LLMs.
-Our findings show that \textit{Trust} and \textit{Distrust} remain nearly balanced over time, with shifts around major releases.
+We collected 230,576 GenAI-related posts from 39 subreddits and crowd-sourced annotations on a representative sample to capture \textit{Trust}, \textit{Distrust}, their dimensions, reasons, and trustors, then scaled these analyses using transformer-based and state-of-the-art LLMs.
+Our findings show that \textit{Trust} moderately outweighs \textit{Distrust} across the timeline, with shifts around major releases.
 At the dimension level, \textit{Competence}, \textit{Reliability}, and \textit{Familiarity} dominate, underscoring functionality and personal use as key drivers.
 Personal experience emerges as the most salient reason for (dis)trust, consistent with recent industry reports~\cite{openai2025_how_people_using_chatgpt,anthropic_claude_support_advice_companionship}.
 Finally, different trustors (e.g., experts, ethicists, business leaders) exhibit distinct patterns, highlighting the sociotechnical complexity of GenAI discourse.

 This work contributes the first large-scale dataset of Reddit posts on GenAI labeled for \textit{Trust}, \textit{Distrust}, dimensions, reasons, and trustors; a methodological framework for classifying \textit{Trust} and \textit{Distrust} in social media discourse; and offers new empirical insights into how \textit{Trust} and \textit{Distrust} toward GenAI evolve, what dimensions dominate, and how different actors express them.
 By combining computational analysis with sociotechnical framing, our study advances the understanding of trust in GenAI and provides tools for monitoring and contextualizing public perceptions.
+The de-identified data and codes will be released upon paper's accepntance.